moonworks-ai/.github/profile/README.md

 At the core, we’ve developed a paradigm-shifting pretraining method, **CAT (Composite Active Transfer)**, that **cuts compute** while enabling unprecedented agility across new languages and domains.

-We pioneer Sovereign AI so nations and enterprises can own, govern, and scale their AI—preserving data sovereignty and cultural identity while unlocking innovation.

 **Our mission**
 - Deliver secure, adaptable **omnimodal AI** tailored to local & cultural context.